 A Level Computer Science is a practical subject where students can apply academic principles learnt in the classroom to real-world computerised systems.
 It is a creative subject that allows students to invent solutions to problems in the natural world, viewed through a digital paradigm.
-Students will develop an understanding of the fundamental principles and concepts of computer science, as well as apply computational thinking techniques to solve problems.
+Students will develop an understanding of the fundamental principles and concepts of Computer Science, as well as apply computational thinking techniques to solve problems.
 This requires innovative, creative, analytical and logical thinking.

-- Computer Systems component Students are introduced to: the internal workings of the CPU, how data is exchanged between systems, software development methodologies, data types, and legal and ethical issues Algorithms and Programming component - This - Algorithms and Programming component This component builds on the knowledge learnt in the first component and allows students to apply computational thinking to solve problems and develop programmed solutions - Programming Project component This is a nonexamination assessed project where students will select, analyse, design, develop, evaluate and program a solution to a problem of their own choosing.
+- Computer Systems component Students are introduced to: the internal workings of the CPU, how data is exchanged between systems, software development methodologies, data types, and legal and ethical issues - Algorithms and Programming component This component builds on the knowledge learnt in the first component and allows students to apply computational thinking to solve problems and develop programmed solutions - Programming Project component This is a nonexamination assessed project where students will select, analyse, design, develop, evaluate and program a solution to a problem of their own choosing.

-There are no prior qualification requirements to study A Level Computer Science, however students would be expected to have completed a GCSE in Computer Science and to have achieved a Grade 6 or above.
+Students would be expected to have completed a GCSE in Computer Science and to have achieved a Grade 6 or above.
 Students do not need to study A Level Mathematics, however having strong mathematical skills will help them with some of the content of the Computer Science A Level course.
 Students who have not completed a GCSE Computer Science course must be able to demonstrate their proficiency in programming to be able to take the course.